MukeshJaiswal01/MukeshJaiswal01/README.md

 # Mukesh Jaiswal
 I am a security auditor with 3 years’ experience auditing Web3/crypto projects.
 This is my public profile where I will share highlights of my work.

-Currently, I am a Security Auditor and Engineer, Previously I worked as a Security Auditor at Sherlock, Spearbit, and Least Authority.
+Currently, I am a Security Auditor and Engineer at Thesis Inc, Previously I worked as a Security Auditor at Sherlock, Spearbit, and Least Authority.
 I am also a bug bounty hunter on platforms such as Immunefi and Code4rena, and have been recognized with a Kernel Fellowship from Gitcoin.

 ## Public Audit Reports: